-"As an immigrant, I understand the struggles that folks go through to do well in a strange land where you are seen as suspect.
-I spent many years in the service and restaurant industry, and worked full-time to pay for college.
+As an immigrant, I understand the struggles that folks go through to do well in a strange land where you are seen as suspect.
+I spent many years in the service and restaurant industry and worked full-time to pay for college.
 I earned my AA in Liberal Arts in 2007 and completed my Bachelor's in Political Science in 2010.
-Getting my degree was a difficult and long road, so I identify with everyday people who want to succeed and do well for themselves and their family.
-With 33 million people on unemployment because of a global pandemic, I want to be mindful of both keeping our community members safe and our economy sustainable and prosperous for businesses.”
+Getting my degree was a difficult and long road, so I identify with everyday people who want to succeed and do well for themselves and their families.
+With 33 million people on unemployment (at the time of writing this) because of a global pandemic, I want to be mindful of both keeping our community members safe and our economy sustainable and prosperous for businesses and working people.

 We need to fundamentally change how we approach public safety in Rochester.
-We have to focus on building community trust in law enforcement by direct engagement and outreach in the community, and implementing better prevention and intervention strategies.
-Over-policing and criminalization has harmed communities of color disproportionately than white communities.
+We have to focus on building community trust in law enforcement by direct engagement and outreach in the community and implementing better prevention and intervention strategies.
+Over-policing and criminalization have harmed communities of color disproportionately than white communities.
 It is our duty to empower community members to demand more equitable policing and to work together with law enforcement to rebuild public trust.
 It is time for us to work towards reform when it comes to public safety.
 Times are changing, which is why we need leadership that will amplify the voices of residents who have been regularly silenced.
 Let’s focus our energy on addressing the root causes of crime, such as poverty, and work together to create a community where the entire public feels safe.

 Holistic Health & Human Services